ss7m/bread/README.md

 bread file.brd
 ```

 To start a REPL, just run `bread` with no arguments.
+You can run
+`bread --help` for more detailed usage information.

 ## Acknowledgements